Royal Corps of Colonial Troops: Uniforms

-The uniforms differed between the various specialties and, to a lesser extent, in the different periods.
+The uniforms differed between the various specialities and, to a lesser extent, in the different periods.
 The system of distinctive sashes was common to all the regular departments of all colonies.
-Each unit or branch was identifiable by the colors and motif of the wide woolen sash ("etagà") wrapped around the waist and, in the Eritrean and AOI cavalry units, wrapped around the tarbush.
+Each unit or branch was identifiable by the colours and motif of the wide woollen sash ("etagà") wrapped around the waist and, in the Eritrean and AOI cavalry units, wrapped around the tarbush.
 As examples, the 17th Eritrean Battalion had black and white tarbush tassels and vertically striped sashes; while the 64th Eritrean Battalion wore both of these items in scarlet and purple.
-The same colors were reproduced in the edging thread of the shoulder straps of the Italian officers who led the units.
+The same colours were reproduced in the edging thread of the shoulder straps of the Italian officers who led the units.

-The ascari of Eritrea, Somalia and AOI wore the colonial uniform in white or khaki cloth with the aforementioned distinctive sashes, felt tarbush (a high red fez) with bow and frieze depending on the specialty.
+The ascari of Eritrea, Somalia and AOI wore the colonial uniform in white or khaki cloth with the aforementioned distinctive sashes, felt tarbush (a high red fez) with bow and frieze depending on the speciality.
 White uniforms were initially used and later were relegated to parades with khaki being worn for other duties.
-Askari wore three different types of four pocket tunics, the M1929 giubba with low standing collar, the pre-1940 and M1940 camicotta Sahariano per Coloniali with stand-and-fall collars.
+Askari wore three different types of four pocket tunics; the M1929 giubba with low standing collar, the pre-1940 and M1940 camicotta Sahariano per Coloniali with stand-and-fall collars.
 Libyans, Ethiopians, and Eritreans wore baggy trousers while Somalis wore baggy knee length shorts.
 Their puttees were often worn with bare feet: in fact, respecting tradition, the shoes were optional.
 When present they could consist of both sandals, boots, or marching boots.
 Khaki covers were often worn on the tachia and tarbush when on campaign.

-The Muslim ascari of East Africa (most of the colonials were Copts) wore a turban as a their headdress, with a battalion-colored diagonal band on the front.
+The Muslim ascari of East Africa (most of the colonials were Copts) wore a turban as their headdress, with a battalion-coloured diagonal band on the front.
 Libyan ascari and savari used, instead of tarbush, the traditional Libyan tachia (ṭaqīyā), a form fitting fez, of garnet red felt with blue bow and white "sub-tachia".
-The colors distinguished the Savari departments, in addition to the usual bands.
+The colours distinguished the Savari departments, in addition to the usual bands.